nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Listing all students : `list`

-Shows a list of all students in the address book.
+Shows a list of all students in the address book with the option to show timetables.

-Format: `list`
+Format: `list [timetable]`

 ### Editing a student : `edit`